-If your baby isn’t settling any better after 2-3 weeks, talk to your GP or child and family health nurse.
+But if things aren’t improving after a few nights, or if your baby is becoming more and more upset, it’s a good idea to consult your GP or child and family health nurse.
 They’ll be able to help you work out an approach suited to your child’s needs.

 Camping out works for some babies and parents, but not all babies are the same.

 Try not to blame yourself or your baby if camping out doesn’t work for you.
-There are other options you can try for handling baby sleep problems.
+There are other options you can try for helping your baby settle.

 Your relationship with your baby, and your health and wellbeing, are important for your baby’s development.
 A good sleep strategy should improve all of these things, as well as helping your baby to settle.